My kids’ rooms had fallen into a state of chaos.

 Why, then, was I fighting over her messy room?

-When I picked apart my reasoning, there was no substance there to back it up.
+When I picked apart my reasoning, there was no substance to back it up.
 Our cleaning-obsessed culture had led me to believe I was failing my children if I didn’t nag them to death over the state of their rooms.

 There is nothing wrong with keeping a neat and tidy home.
 I just don’t care.